-A downturn in the economic environment could also lead to limitations on the Company's ability to sell equity or issue new debt; reduce liquidity; and result in declines in the fair value of the Company's financial instruments.
-These and other economic factors could materially adversely affect the Company's business, results of operations, financial condition and growth.
+A downturn in the economic environment could also lead to limitations on our ability to sell equity or issue new debt; reduce liquidity; and result in declines in the fair value of our financial instruments.
+These and other economic factors could materially adversely affect our business, results of operations, financial condition and growth.